Skip to content

 Method Name Type Required Meaning

-setSamplingRate Float No Set the collection rate, range [0,1], 0 means no collection, 1 means full collection, default is 1.
+setSamplingRate Float No Set collection rate, value range [0,1], 0 means no collection, 1 means full collection, default value is 1.

-setTraceType TraceType No Set the trace type, default is DDTrace, currently supports Zipkin , Jaeger, DDTrace, Skywalking (8.0+), TraceParent (W3C), if integrating OpenTelemetry, please check the supported types and agent related configurations
+setTraceType TraceType No Set the type of trace linking, defaults to DDTrace.
+Currently supports Zipkin, Jaeger, DDTrace, Skywalking (8.0+), TraceParent (W3C).
+If integrating OpenTelemetry, please check the supported types and agent related configurations when selecting the corresponding trace type.

-setEnableLinkRUMData Boolean No Whether to associate with RUM data, default is false
+setEnableLinkRUMData Boolean No Whether to associate with RUM data, defaults to false.

-setEnableAutoTrace Boolean No Set whether to enable automatic http trace, currently only supports OKhttp automatic tracing, default is false
+setEnableAutoTrace Boolean No Set whether to enable automatic http trace.
+This configuration depends on ft-plugin, currently only supports automatic tracing for OKhttp, defaults to false.

-setOkHttpTraceHeaderHandler Callback No ASM set global FTTraceInterceptor.HeaderHandler, default is not set, supported in ft-sdk 1.6.8 and above, example reference custom Trace
+setOkHttpTraceHeaderHandler Callback No ASM sets global FTTraceInterceptor.HeaderHandler, not set by default.
+Supported in ft-sdk 1.6.8+, example reference Custom Trace

-In FTRUMConfig configuration enableTraceUserAction, enableTraceUserView, enableTraceUserResource,setEnableTrackAppUIBlock,setEnableTrackAppCrash and setEnableTrackAppANR to achieve automatic collection tracing of Action, View, Resource, LongTask, Error data.
-If you want to customize collection, you can use FTRUMGlobalManager to report data, examples are as follows:
+Configure enableTraceUserAction, enableTraceUserView, enableTraceUserResource,setEnableTrackAppUIBlock,setEnableTrackAppCrash and setEnableTrackAppANR in FTRUMConfig to achieve automatic collection of Action, View, Resource, LongTask, Error data.
+If you want custom collection, you can use FTRUMGlobalManager to report data, examples are as follows:

 Action